 Step Four: Analyze & Evaluate

 After you’ve spent time with your customers and recorded their responses, review their responses for commonality.
 Where is there overlap in customer responses?
 This will help you to identify areas you need to improve upon as you continue product development.

 After making the changes you have identified in Step Four, go back to your target market and test again.
 Continue this process until you have identified a basic product that your market is prepared to purchase and utilize.
 This is when you will begin the development of your Minimum Viable Product (MVP).
 For a step-by-step breakdown on how to build and deploy a MVP take a read through our blog article Your Guide To MVP App Development.

-Vertical Motion Inc. is a Calgary & Kelowna based software and mobile development firm, creating customized solutions for Canadian businesses since 2006.
-Our team of expert business specialists, back-end developers, UI/UX designers, graphic designers, and coaches support the needs of all industries including health care, clean tech, energy, transportation, education, & fintech.
-We have experience in creating customized Web, iPhone, Android, and Windows business solutions for businesses of all sizes including startups, small businesses, not-for-profit organizations, and large corporations.
-Ready to take your idea to new heights ?
+Vertical Motion Inc. is a Calgary & Kelowna-based business supporting the needs of entrepreneurs and business owners since 2006.
+Our team of expert business specialists, project managers, front and back-end developers, marketers, graphic designers, and professional advisors support the needs of both B2B and B2C businesses in all industries including Blockchain, Cryptocurrency, Clean Technology, Augmented and Virtual Reality (AR/VR), Sports and Recreation, Real Estate, and Health Care.
+We specialize in creating custom Web, iPhone, Android, and Windows solutions for businesses of all sizes including startups, small businesses, not-for-profit organizations, and large corporations.
+Ready to take your idea to new heights?
 Drop us a line

 Written By Tyler Mikitka, communications officer on the bridge at Vertical Motion.